srdjanStankovic/Sonoff-WolkAbout-firmware/README.md

  const char *device_key = "some_key";
  const char *device_password = "some_password";
  ```
- * Open Sonofff case and connect it with USB to TTL converter like it is presented on picture below
+ * Open Sonofff case and connect it with USB to TTL converter using jumper wires like it is presented on picture below

  ![simg_3625](https://user-images.githubusercontent.com/8199494/51623138-52d79300-1f38-11e9-82d5-138c8e5cc672.jpg)